francescoFH/CV/README.md

 ### <a name="skills">Skills</a>

-- **Quick learner and Flexible** - Always worked in a multicultural environment, for me working with different challenges, with different teams, with multiple cultures makes work more interesting.
-I can easily learn new languages and adapt to new practices, as in my final project at Makers, where I had only two weeks to master Swift on Xcode and build a project from scratch.
+- **Quick learner and Flexible** -  Experience in working in challenging and multicultural environments, and for me that makes work more interesting.
+I learn new languages easily and adapt to new practices, as in my final project at Makers, where I had only two weeks to master Swift on Xcode and build a project from scratch.
-- **Creative** - My background in Surveying and then in hospitality made me appreciate the power of creativity.
-I like to bring new and bold ideas to all my projects, while keeping focus on the team objectives.
-I have a problem-solving attitude that was useful every time a problem seemed unsolvable while working in my projects at Makers.
 - **Interested and curious minded** - I love learning, and my journey in Makers was so gratifying because I had the opportunity to learn new languages, new ways of writing clean code, and I am looking forward to continuing to develop my skills.
 - **Enthusiastic and dedicated** - When working on a new project I am always committed to enhance its potential, and to look at a problem as a new opportunity to learn.
 One of the things that fascinates me in coding is the more I learn it, the more I want to keep learning, there is always a new way to approach a problem, and find that one tiny bug.
 I am always up for a new challenge.
-- **Team-player** - I have managed teams with 30+ people in my previous roles, and I consider productive teamwork essential to accomplish great things.
-Although I am capable to work independently, and motivate myself to reach my goals, I find that working with a team can boost any project.
-I am comfortable to assume the lead or to follow indications, as needed.
 ***

 ### <a name="education">Education</a>